datasharingframework/dsf-process-tutorial/exercises/exercise-3.md

 For this exercise, we will include [OpenID Connect](https://openid.net/developers/how-connect-works/) in the configuration through a [Keycloak](https://www.keycloak.org/) instance.
 We have already created a user for you in the `DIC` realm who has sufficient access to the FHIR REST API and who is allowed to start our `dicProcess`.
 The administration console for Keycloak is accessible under https://keycloak:8443.
 Credentials for administrator access are `username: admin` and `password: admin`.
+There is also a DSF Role Config for the [DIC FHIR server instance](../dev-setup/docker-compose.yml) set up in accordance with the Keycloak configuration.
 Your task will be to take this user and explicitly allow them to start the `dicProcess`.
 Optionally, you can also add Keycloak users for the `COS` and `HRP` instances.